How Long Will Puppy Poop Worms After Deworming

 What If I Forget to Give My Puppy the Next Dewormer Dose?

-As with other medications, it’s imperative to follow the dosing instructions given by the vet.
+As with other medications, it’s imperative to follow the deworming schedule and dosing instructions given by the vet.
 However, things can happen that make you forget to give your puppy the next dose.
-Don’t feel bad.
+If you’ve forgotten a step in the worming treatment, don’t feel bad!

 Having said that, the next dose must be given at least within 15 days of the first dose.
 If not, then the deworming process will not work, and you’ll have to start all over again.